-The Cabinet is the main decision-making body of the Welsh Government.
-It gives direction to the work of the whole organisation.
+The Cabinet gives direction to the work of the whole organisation.
 It discusses matters which engage Ministers collectively, have strategic implications, or impact financially on their programme of work.

-The Cabinet adopts a policy of openness and transparency and publishes its agendas, papers and minutes on the Internet unless the information is exempt from disclosure.
+The Cabinet has a policy of openness and transparency and publishes its agendas, papers and minutes unless the information is exempt from disclosure.

-Deputy Ministers have been appointed to exercise functions on behalf of Ministers in particular areas of work.
+Deputy Ministers are appointed to exercise functions on behalf of Ministers in particular areas of work.